 The writer did include information from his country, but he missed an opportunity to exploit this information and make it more remarkable.
 After being asked for more details, the writer revised the end of the paragraph:

 … However, in my country, parents very rarely do this.
 Instead, if a child refuses to listen to his mother or throws a tantrum, his mother will tell him to stand outside the house.
 The worse thing that can happen to someone in my culture is to be excluded from the group, so this type of punishment can be very effective.

-An Inductive Approach to Teaching this Technique
+An Inductive Approach to Teaching this Technique (and handout exercises)

 To help students better internalize this technique, we can assign Exercise 2, in which they apply it in a writing task.

 Needless to say, this technique will not be conducive to every topic that students write.
 However, if they are aware of this tool, they will be able to draw upon it in order to not only clarify their ideas but also engage and even entertain their readers.